KAYAKING YEAR-ROUND IN FLORIDA

 The key to staying comfortable in any weather is: 1) always have rain gear available and 2) layer your clothing.

-Since your arms are constantly being raised the best rain gear for kayaking will have nylon, neoprene, or latex gaskets at the arm, necks, waist and leg openings.
+Since your arms are constantly being raised, the best rain gear for kayaking will have nylon, neoprene, or latex gaskets at the arm, necks, waist and leg openings.
 For 3-season use an inexpensive rain suit will work or re-purpose your hiking/biking/golfing rain gear.
 For winter kayaking, when getting soaked can be dangerous, a good paddling jacket and pants are almost a necessity.
 For the few really cold times you might even consider rain pants with built in socks.
 These will keep your feet dry as well, although the socks tend to wear out faster than the rest of the pants.
-Since you want to be able to layer clothing under your rain gear as well as need to be able to stretch to paddle, be sure to buy your rain jacket/pants at least a size larger than you normally wear.
+Since you want to be able to layer clothing under your rain gear as well as need to be able to stretch to paddle, be sure to buy your rain jacket/pants at least one size larger than you normally wear.

 We always carry at least a rain jacket with us and I can attest to putting mine on even in the summer time when I’ve been wet from rain or swimming and the wind picked up.

 During the warm months this may be as simple as a fast-dry shirt and pants, or even just a long-sleeved sun-protective shirt thrown over your swim suit.
 Rashguards are popular, altho we find them a little heavy-weight for really high temps.
 If you have a sit-inside, depending on the size of your cockpit opening, your legs may need no protection from sun or water and shorts may work.
-With the larger cockpits that most of us favor we like capri pants that extend below the knee, board shorts or light-weight exercise tights.
+With the larger cockpits that most of us favor we like capri pants that extend below the knee, long board shorts or light-weight exercise tights.

 Again, stick with synthetic fabrics that will not absorb water.
 Fleece is great for this since it comes in various weights.
 Adding a light